 You'll generally find two styles of handles: spring-loaded and standard.
 Spring-loaded scissors pop back open on their own after each snip, which can speed up your workflow significantly.
 However, constantly working against that spring mechanism can lead to hand fatigue or cramps during long trimming sessions.
 On the other hand, standard scissors with simple, rounded handles give you full manual control.
 Many growers find these more comfortable for extended periods because there's no resistance to fight.
 If you know you'll be trimming for hours, an ergonomic, non-spring-loaded pair might be your best friend.

-Match the Blade to the Job: Straight vs. Curved
+When to Use Straight vs. Curved Blades

 The shape of the blade makes a huge difference in your trimming precision.
 Straight-bladed scissors are fantastic all-rounders.
 They are perfect for making larger cuts, like removing fan leaves or trimming stems when you're first breaking down your plants.
 They excel at wet trimming, where you need to get through bulkier plant material.
 Curved blades, however, are designed for the detailed finish work.
 Their shape follows the natural contours of your flowers, allowing you to get incredibly close for a neat, manicured look without accidentally snipping something important.
 Many experienced growers at Gro Indoor keep both on hand to switch between tasks.